 If you are looking to relax a little bit, getting a massage is a great idea in Phnom Penh.
 Prices are affordable even if you go to higher-end venues.
 Near the National Museum, you can check out the Seeing Hands Massage for a cheap massage.
 The therapists are blind folks who have a heightened sense of touch.
 For something more upscale, you can also check out Bodia Spa which has all the soothing treatments including aromatherapy and facials.

-After your massage, you might want to enjoy a late lunch in FCC – a bar with a lovely river view that has historically been a watering hole for journalists back in Cambodia’s frontier days.
-Alternatively, there is also Romdeng (74 174th Street) which is infamous for its crispy tarantulas and stir-fried red tree ants.
+After your massage, you might want to enjoy a late lunch in FCC (currently under renovation)- a bar with a lovely river view that has historically been a watering hole for journalists back in Cambodia’s frontier days.
+Alternatively, there is also Labaab (81 Preah Monivong Blvd) which hosts a smorgasbord or cuisine from the Mekong.

 Tip: While it’s easy to hail a tuktuk from the street, save yourself the hassle of haggling and book your tuktuk or cab through a ride sharing platform.
 Grab and PassApp Taxi are the most popular in Cambodia and are available in Phnom Penh and Siem Reap.
 You get to pay local prices this way.